tilkinsc/LuaConsole/README.md

 >1:(Number):1 <br>
 >----------- Stack Dump Finished ----------- <br>

 This sure beats `print(type(data), data)` calls, and can be used to detect anything left on the stack in C. To add your own C functions, inherit the project and modify the additions.c file only.
-Another method to adding C functions is creating a similar dll file:
+Another method to adding C functions is creating a similar dll/so file:
 ```
 #include <stdio.h>
 #include "lua.h"